-In addition to the call center, both KEYTRUDA and LENVIMA have support programs.
+In addition to the call center, both KEYTRUDA and LENVIMA have their own support programs.
 Each one has a separate enrollment process that you can learn more about below.

 The KEY+YOU program is designed to offer educational resources to help with the challenges you may be facing with cancer.
 Patients prescribed KEYTRUDA for an approved indication can receive online activities, emails, direct mail, or phone support.

 The KEY+YOU program does not take the place of talking to your doctor or health care team.
 If you have any questions that are specific to your medical condition or treatment, or are having side effects, contact your doctor’s office right away.

 The Eisai Assistance Program for LENVIMA provides a number of services to help you throughout your treatment.
 Program resources include: